eth-educators/ethstaker-guides/zhejiang-alt.md

 ## Overview

-We will build the latest development version for Besu and the latest development version for Teku.
+We will use recent versions for Besu and for Teku.
 We will configure them to connect to the *Zhejiang* testnet.
 This is an alternative guide to [the main one who uses the Geth/Lighthouse combo](zhejiang.md) for its clients.

 ## Executing the commands